-Ephesians 2:1- And you [brethren in the church] has he quickened [made alive] who were dead in trespasses and sins; 2 Wherein in time past you walked . . . [you walked in sin, I walked in sin] according to the course of this world, according to the prince of the power of the air, the spirit that now works in the children of disobedience.
+Ephesians 2:1-2 And you [brethren in the church] has he quickened [made alive] who were dead in trespasses and sins; wherein in time past you walked [you walked in sin; I walked in sin] according to the course of this world, according to the prince of the power of the air, the spirit that now works in the children of disobedience.

 There is another man also highly regarded, like Trench, and his name is Bengel.
 I believe that he was German.
 Bengel adds this.
 This is the same word, but a lot shorter definition and a little bit more pointed.
 “Aion [course] is the subtle informing spirit of the cosmos or world of men who are living alienated and apart from God.”

-The course of this world is the "Zeitgeist" that I mentioned at the very beginning.
-It is the spirit of the age, and the spirit of the age, any given age, is not always exactly the same.
+The course of this world is the Zeitgeist that I mentioned at the very beginning.
+It is the spirit of the age, and the spirit of the age—any given age—is not always exactly the same.
 Regardless of when a person lives, the spirit of the age, the Zeitgeist, is always anti-God.
 Always.
 We grow up in it, and it makes us what we are.
-It is the "informing" spirit of the age.
+It is the informing spirit of the age.

 To distinguish between aion and cosmos, cosmos gives the overall picture of mankind.
 Cosmos is mankind within an ordered system, but alienated from God during all history, and aion represents any distinct age or period of human history as marked out from another by particular characteristics.

-I will illustrate the last part of that.
-Mankind sees this, and so mankind, usually historians, assign names or titles to particular periods of history, and thus we have the "Victorian Age."
-Thus we have the "Elizabethan Age."
-Thus we have the "Renaissance."
-Thus we have the "Dark Ages."
-In each one of those periods there is a dominating spirit, particular characteristics, but they are all anti-God.
-Some of us have lived through the "Horse and Buggy Age" all the way up to the "Technological Age," to the age of rocket ships, to the moon, and rocket ships to Jupiter, and on an on.
-Just in the last 150 or so years we've gone from an age that was totally dominated by agricultural to an age that is dominated by industrial revolution.
-Then came the Atomic Age, and then we have come up into the Technological Age; the age of super communication that is now available to all of mankind.
-And so the "Zeitgeist,"; the spirit of the age at any given time, has its own particular characteristics, but as Ephesians 2:2 is telling us, every single one of them, regardless of when mankind has lived, is anti-God, because they all have their source in the Prince of the power of the air, the spirit that now works in the children of disobedience, and which you and I lived in, worked in, played in, had entertainment in from the time we were born until the time that we grew up.
+Just in the last 150 or so years we have gone from an age that was totally dominated by agricultural to an age that is dominated by the Industrial Revolution.
+Then came the Atomic Age, and then we have come up into the Technological Age—the age of super communication that is now available to all of mankind.
+And so the Zeitgeist, the spirit of the age at any given time, has its own particular characteristics.
+But as Ephesians 2:2 is telling us, every single one of them, regardless of when mankind has lived, is anti-God, because they all have their source in the Prince of the power of the air, the spirit that now works in the children of disobedience.
+You and I lived in it, worked in it, played in it, and have been entertained in it from the time we were born until the time that we grew up.
 The age that most shaped and formed you might have been somewhat different from the age that informed me and shaped me into what I am today.
 Regardless, they are all anti-God.